polygamma/aurman/README.md

 no_notification_unknown_packages
 ```

-Users may also disable the notification for certain packages.
+You may also disable the notification for certain packages.

 Create a section `[no_notification_unknown_packages]` and list the names of the packages.